Haflingers

 Curly and Sawyer

 Haflingers…yes, this is spelled correctly!
-This breed of horses originated in Austria & northern Italy during the late 1800’s.
+This breed of horse originated in Austria & northern Italy during the late 1800’s.
 They are a small horse with a sturdy build that was established in the village of Hafling in the Etschlander Mountains.
 There is a strong Arabian influence crossed with original native Tyrolean ponies & coming from the original gene pool & mountain environment, this has resulted in a very fixed physical type & appearance.

 The first Haflingers were imported to the US from Austria in 1958.
 They are always chestnut in color & stand somewhere between 13.2 to 15 hands high.
 They were originally developed to work in the mountainous regions as a pack horse & for forestry & agricultural work.
 Today they are used for everything from draft & light harness work to under-saddle events including western riding, endurance, dressage, show jumping, trail & therapeutic riding.
 They are used by both children & adults.